makuge/web23-exercise-2/README.md

     imdbRating: 8.2,
   }
 ```
- Make sure to `export` the complete movie object from the `movie-model.js` module, so that `server.js` is able to find it.
+ Make sure to `export` the complete movie object from the `movie-model.js` module, so that the `server.js` is able to find it.
 The import of the `movie-model.js` is already included in the skeleton code.

  Refer to the material in the Moodle course for details.